PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/fetch-quest.md

 3. Name it “Unlock door”
 4. Click on “+ Conditional” to add a conditional event.
 5. Set the conditional event to read “If player has key” = False.
 This is the scenario is which the player does not have the key.
-6. Add dialog to the conditional event and name it “Door locked”
+6. Add dialogue to the conditional event and name it “Door locked”
 7. In the textbox, write “The door is locked”.
 This will make it so the textbox stating the door is locked will appear when the player does not have the key and interacts with the door.
 8. Set the other conditional event to read “If player has key” = True
 9. Add an event within the conditional event.
 You should notice that it will be indented under this conditional event.
 Add the event “TransferPlayer”.
 In the drop down, set the map to transfer to as “Map 2”.
 Don’t forget to set the position in the map as the same position as where the door is.
 This will ensure interacting with the door will transfer the player to the 2nd map and allow them to proceed through the game.

 ### What happens when the player interacts with Tom?

 This event group will include the events that happen when the player interacts with Tom.
-This will be a conditional event group, because Tom’s dialog will change depending on whether the player has the key or not.
+This will be a conditional event group, because Tom’s dialogue will change depending on whether the player has the key or not.
 The setup is very similar to the “Unlock door” event group, because they both contain conditional events.

 1. Add another event group and name it “Tom interaction”.
 2. Add a conditional event.
 Set the conditional event to read “If player has key” = False
-3. Add dialog to the conditional event and name it “Don’t have key”
+3. Add dialogue to the conditional event and name it “Don’t have key”
 4. In the textbox, write “You have to get the key from the rock”.
-This is the dialog that Tom plays when the player doesn’t have the key.
+This is the dialogue that Tom plays when the player doesn’t have the key.
 5. Set the other conditional event to read “If player has key” = True
-6. Add dialog and name it “Has key”
+6. Add dialogue and name it “Has key”
 7. In the textbox, write “You can proceed”.
-This is the dialog that Tom plays when the player has the key.
+This is the dialogue that Tom plays when the player has the key.

 ### What happens when the player interacts with the rock?

 This event group will include the events that happen when the player interacts with the rock.
 Unlike in the other event groups, there will be no conditional events because only one interaction can happen.

 1. Add an event group and name it “Get key from rock”.
-2. Add dialog and name it “Found key dialog.”
+2. Add dialogue and name it “Found key dialogue.”
 3. In the text box, write “Found key!”
-This is the dialog that plays when the player interacts with the rock.
+This is the dialogue that plays when the player interacts with the rock.
 4. Now, we will need to set a variable event.
 This makes it so that the game knows the player has the key now.
 Click “+ Event…” > “Set variable”
 5. Under “Event name”, name the event “Set has key”
 6. In the drop down box, change the “variable to set” as “Player has key”, set the value to “True”.